Patricia Leitch

-Patricia Leitch born 13 July 1933, Paisley, Renfrewshire, Scotland, died 28 July 2015, was a Scottish writer, best known for her series of children's books in the pony story genre about Jinny Manders and her wild, traumatised Arabian horse Shantih, set in the Scottish Highlands.
+Patricia Leitch (13 July 1933 – 28 July 2015), was a Scottish writer, best known for her series of children's books in the pony story genre about Jinny Manders and her wild, traumatised Arabian horse Shantih, set in the Scottish Highlands.
+Leitch was born in Paisley, Renfrewshire, Scotland.

 The 12 books in the Jinny series were published between 1976 and 1988 by Armada.
-They are currently in reprint by Catnip Publishers.
-Two more of her novels, Dream of Fair Horses (1975) and The Horse from Black Loch (1963) have been republished by Jane Badger Books.
-She has also written under the pseudonym Jane Eliot.
+They were latterly reprinted by Catnip Publishers.
+Another two of her novels, Dream of Fair Horses (1975) and The Horse from Black Loch (1963) have been republished by Jane Badger Books.
+She also wrote under the pseudonym Jane Eliot.

 The Jinny series books often contain this brief biographical information:

 "Patricia Leitch started riding when a friend persuaded her to go on a pony trekking holiday - and by the following summer she had her own Highland pony, Kirsty.
 She wrote her first book shortly after this and writing is now her full-time occupation, but she has also done all sorts of different jobs, including being a riding-school instructor, groom, teacher and librarian.
 She lives in Renfrewshire, Scotland, with a bearded collie called Meg."

-Patricia Leitch was a vegan.
+Leitch was a vegan.
 Animal welfare and vegetarianism are strong themes in her books.
 Celtic, Arabic and Buddhist mythology and philosophy are also frequently referred to.

 The Jinny series marks a significant departure from the traditional 'tweedy' horse and pony stories aimed at middle-class children.
-Jinny is a scruffy, willful, tom-boyish girl who doesn't have any social or romantic aspirations.
+Jinny is a scruffy, willful, tom-boyish girl who does not have any social or romantic aspirations.
 Serious social justice issues are raised throughout the series, forcing Jinny to confront her own prejudices and character faults.

 Underlying the series is a sense of predestination deriving from Celtic mythology.
 Jinny is portrayed as a gifted or chosen child with special and dangerous tasks to perform, guided by mysterious and sometimes frightening characters such as the Red Horse (agent of the Celtic Horse Goddess Epona) and the Walker.
-In this way it resembles the Dark Is Rising sequence by Susan Cooper.
+In this way, it resembles a sequence from The Dark Is Rising by Susan Cooper.